It has been an ongoing battle in recent times about who is better — PC gamers or console gamers. And now, mobile gaming has been added to the list.

 Also read: Is it worth becoming a Pro Gamer in India?

-Perhaps the most common and the oldest form of gaming ever, PC gaming has been around as long as games have been.
+Perhaps the most common and oldest form of gaming ever, PC gaming, has been around as long as games have been.
 Not to mention the first video games were made for the PCs.

-According to Intel, out of the 1.8 billion gamers in the world, 1.2 billion are PC gamers.
+According to Intel, out of the 1.8 billion gamers worldwide, 1.2 billion are PC gamers.

 Why is PC gaming so widespread?

-Well to begin with it offers unparalleled flexibility.
-Going too high on the budget?
+Well, to begin with, it offers unparalleled flexibility.
+Are you going too high on the budget?
 Perhaps get some cheaper parts.
 Want to make your PC truly your own?
 Throw in those RGB Fans and light strips.
 Even motherboards and RAMs have RGB lights built into them nowadays.